Shetty073/simple-php-insert-api/readme.md

 # A simple php API for inserting data into a database

 ## You can alter this API as per your use case.
-Thi is a bare minimum API.
+This is a bare minimum API.

+## Same API based on GET method instead of POST is in the `GET_METHOD` directory

 #### Some important notes
 * __This API uses POST method__ instead of GET to protect the information being sent from being captured easily.